CloudKidStudio/PixiFlash/README.md

 ### Example

-Here's a example using PIXI.
+Here's a example using PIXI where the images were assembled using TexturePacker.
+See the **example** folder for an example which uses the Flash SpriteSheet exporting.

 ```js
 var renderer = new PIXI.autoDetectRenderer(800, 500);